-- Where a business relationship is being instituted the Licensee SFI is obliged to carry out KYC procedures on any client introduced to it by another financial institution unless the financial institution is an eligible introducer able to provide the Licensee SFI with copies of all documentation required by the Licensee SFI s KYC procedures. - Recent amendments to the FTRA extends the categories of financial institutions that may act as eligible introducers subject to the directions and guidance issued by the Central Bank as the relevant Supervisory Authority.
-In accordance with these amendments, the Central Bank requires that to be an eligible introducer for a

-LicenseeSFI, a domestic financial institution must be one of the following regulated financial institutions:

-- (i) a bank, or trust company, or credit union licensed regulated by the Central Bank: - (ii) a company carrying on life assurance business pursuant to section 2 of the Insurance Act; - (iii) a broker dealer, registered under the, a broker dealer as defined by section 2 of the Securities Industry Act 2011, except market places; or - (iv) an investment fund administratorlicensed registered under the of an investment fund (as defined by the Investment Funds Act, 2003). - 129 A foreign financial institution may also act as an eligible introducer if it meets all three of the following conditions: - (i) it must exercise functions similar to those of the financial institutions listed in sub-paragraphs 128 (i) to (iv) above and be based in a country listed in the First Schedule of the FTRA - (ii) it must be subject to equivalent or higher AML/CFT standards of regulation as provided for in Bahamian law; and - (iii) there must be no obstacles which would prevent the Licensee_SFI from obtaining the original documentation. - Where a third party satisfies the definition of eligible introducer, a Licensee SFI may place reliance upon the KYC procedures of the eligible introducer but remains ultimately responsible for ensuring that adequate due diligence procedures are followed and that the documentary evidence of the eligible introducer that is being relied upon, is satisfactory for these purposes.
+- Where a business relationship is being instituted the Licensee is obliged to carry out KYC procedures on any client introduced to it by another financial institution unless the financial institution is an eligible introducer able to provide the Licensee with copies of all documentation required by the Licensee's KYC procedures. - Recent amendments to the FTRA extends the categories of financial institutions that may act as eligible introducers subject to the directions and guidance issued by the Central Bank as the relevant Supervisory Authority.
+In accordance with these amendments, the Central Bank requires that to be an eligible introducer for a Licensee, a domestic financial institution must be one of the following regulated financial institutions: - (i) a bank or trust company licensed by the Central Bank; - (ii) a company carrying on life assurance business pursuant to section 2 of the Insurance Act; - (iii) a broker-dealer as defined by section 2 of the Securities Industry Act; or - (iv) an investment fund administrator of an investment fund (as defined by the Investment Funds Act, 2003). - A foreign financial institution may also act as an eligible introducer if it meets all three of the following conditions: - (i) it must exercise functions similar to those of the financial institutions listed in sub-paragraphs 128 (i) to (iv) above and be based in a country listed in the First Schedule of the FTRA - (ii) it must be subject to equivalent or higher AML/CFT standards of regulation as provided for in Bahamian law; and - (iii) there must be no obstacles which would prevent the Licensee from obtaining the original documentation. - Where a third party satisfies the definition of eligible introducer, a Licensee may place reliance upon the KYC procedures of the eligible introducer but remains ultimately responsible for ensuring that adequate due diligence procedures are followed and that the documentary evidence of the eligible introducer that is being relied upon, is satisfactory for these purposes.
 Satisfactory evidence is evidence that the eligible introducer is subject to AML/CFT standards of regulation that are equivalent to or higher than such standards provided under Bahamian law.
-Only senior management should take the decision that reliance may be placed on the eligible introducer and the basis for deciding that normal due diligence procedures need not be followed should be part of the LicenseeSFI2s risk-based assessment. - Notwithstanding any reliance on an eligible introducer s KYC procedures, Licensees SFIs should ensure that they immediately obtain all the relevant information pertaining to a customer s identity.
-The Central Bank will also require that Licensees SFIs have clear and legible copies of all documentation in their possession within 30 days of receipt of the written confirmation of the eligible introducer that they have verified customer identity in accordance with their national laws.
+Only senior management should take the decision that reliance may be placed on the eligible introducer and the basis for deciding that normal due diligence procedures need not be followed should be part of the Licensee's risk-based assessment.

+Notwithstanding any reliance on an eligible introducer's KYC procedures, Licensees should ensure that they immediately obtain all the relevant information pertaining to a customer's identity.
+The Central Bank will also require that Licensees have clear and legible copies of all documentation in their possession within 30 days of receipt of the written confirmation of the eligible introducer that they have verified customer identity in accordance with their national laws.
 The eligible introducer must certify that any photocopies forwarded are identical with the corresponding originals.
-This certification should be provided by a senior member of the introducer-'s management team and may be endorsed on the written confirmation (that a client-'s identity has been verified) provided by the introducer.
-If documents are not obtained within 30 days of receipt of the introducer-'s written confirmation, the account should be suspended and if after a further reasonable period, the Licensee-SFI still does not receive the documents, the business relationship must be terminated.
+This certification should be provided by a senior member of the introducer's management team and may be endorsed on the written confirmation (that a client's identity has been verified) provided by the introducer.
+If documents are not obtained within 30 days of receipt of the introducer's written confirmation, the account should be suspended and if after a further reasonable period, the Licensee still does not receive the documents, the business relationship must be terminated.